colbyn/SwiftyTextEffects/SwiftyParsec/README.md

 ## Features

+- **Composable**:
+    + Build complex parsers from simple, reusable components.
-- **Expressive and composable**: SwiftyParsec's parser combinators allow you to build sophisticated parsers by composing smaller, reusable ones.
+    + SwiftyParsec's parser combinators allow you to build sophisticated parsers by composing smaller, reusable ones.
-- **Efficient and performant**: The library is designed with performance in mind, ensuring your parsing tasks run quickly and without unnecessary overhead.
-- **Robust error handling**: SwiftyParsec provides detailed error reporting and context, making it easier to debug and refine your parsers.
+- **Monadic Interface**: Leverage the power of monads for chaining parsing operations in a declarative manner.
+- **Rich State Management**: Track parsing progress and manage state effortlessly across parsing operations.
+- **Error Handling**: Capture and handle parsing errors seamlessly, improving debuggability and reliability.
+- **Position Tracking**: Annotate parsed characters with their positions for detailed error reporting and analysis.
 - **Comprehensive type safety**: The library's type system helps you catch errors at compile-time, ensuring your parsers are type-safe and less prone to runtime errors.
-- **Extensive documentation**: The API is thoroughly documented, with examples and explanations to help you get started and master the library.

 ## Getting Started